Rasika9596/CloudBootcampDemo/README.md

-This is cloud bootcamp demo - intenal service
+This is cloud bootcamp demo - internal service